 HOW DOES WINE IMPROVE WITH AGE?

 During the aging process, the wine’s aromatic components change very slowly.
 The most significant change happens concerning acids.
 They combine with alcohol and form molecules called esters.
 While the initial sour notes become less dominant, these esters introduce new aromas.
 Typical aromas resulting from aging are smoky aromas such as tobacco, earthy notes, and subtly sweet flavors such as honey or caramel.

 Another crucial aspect is the transformation of tannins.
 In young wines, they are strong and aggressive and create an intense mouth-drying sensation.
 But during the aging process, they connect and form bigger and bigger molecules.
 And eventually, these molecules become too heavy, suspend from the wine, and sink to the bottom of the bottle.
 As a result of the tannins’ fallout, the wine becomes less bitter and gets a smoother and more elegant texture.

 Only wines with the right combination of characteristics get better with age.
 In general, well-balanced wines with high acidity, sugar, and tannin levels are perfect for aging.
 Alcohol is also an essential factor.

 Let us look at these factors in more detail.

 Acidity is an important preservative agent.
-It keeps wine fresh and also creates aromas such as green fruit and citrus notes.
+It keeps wine fresh and creates aromas such as green fruit and citrus notes.

 Tannins belong to the group of polyphenols and naturally occur in wine grapes.
 Some vintners also add tannins artificially by letting their wines mature in oak barrels.
-During this process, the oak wood imparts its tannins on the wine.
+During this process, the oak wood imparts its tannins into the wine.